-J. Cowbird Evidence-Cowbirds lay their eggs in the nests of other birds (see next page).
+Cowbird Evidence-Cowbirds lay their eggs in the nests of other birds, a behavior known as "brood parasitism" (see next page).
 Please provide information about the number of cowbird eggs and number of live and dead cowbird young (if any).

-K. Observer Initials- Optional, but helpful if you are tracking who did the monitoring.
+Observer Initials-Optional, but helpful if you are tracking multiple nest monitors.

-L. Comments-Provide additional information about a nest visit or the outcome of a nest attempt.
+Comments-Provide additional information about a nest visit or the outcome of a nest attempt.